Application Architecture by Use Case

 Why "One Architecture Fits All" Fails

-Before selecting an architecture, we classify the application across these axes
+Before selecting an architecture, we classify the application across these axes:

 User Profile